-Asylum relief is granted to individuals who meet the definition of a refugee who is defined as a person who is unable or unwilling to return to their country of nationality because of fear that they will be harmed because of past persecution or a well-founded fear of persecution on account of one or more protected grounds which include The person must be in the U.S. and while here they must file a petition that indicates that they fear going back to their home country.
+Asylum relief is available to individuals who are unable or unwilling to return to their country of nationality because of fear that they will be harmed because of past persecution or a well-founded fear of future persecution on account of one or more protected grounds, including race, religion, nationality, political opinion, or membership in a particular social group.
+The person must be in the U.S. or at a port of entry and, while here, they must file a petition that indicates that they fear going back to their home country.
 Asylum leads to a green card.

-Persecution must be connected to a Protected Ground
+Persecution must be connected to a protected ground

 - In gender-based claims, evidence of social norms that prevent group members with the same gender from severing legal or social ties with a spouse or partner.